 In this video tutorial (Top 10 Hidden Gems in Lightroom 5), you’ll learn the additional, seldom talked about, features in Lightroom 5 that can make a huge difference in the way that you work with your images.

 Did you know that you can not only reposition but also transform images over time?
-In this episode of The Complete Picture (Transforming Layers Over Time in Photoshop CS6), Julieanne demonstrates how easy it is using the power of Smart Objects in Photoshop CS6.
+In this episode of The Complete Picture, Julieanne demonstrates how easy it is using the power of Smart Objects in Photoshop CS6.

 In order to move more than one video clip at a time, select all of the desired layers in the Layers or Timeline panel.
 Then, in the Timeline panel, drag to reposition all clips.
 You can select clips from within a Video Group, across different Video Groups and/or any other layers in the document and move them – as long as the location that you’re trying to move them to doesn’t have other content (videos, stills etc.).

 Note: To select multiple layers, Command (Mac) | Control (Win) -click the desired layers, or Shift -click to select a range of contiguous layers.